 Assigning different priority levels to different qualifications makes it easier to determine if a candidate isn’t the right fit quickly.
-If every requirement gets prioritized equally, on the other hand, a myriad of candidates may seem equally qualified.
+On the other hand, if every requirement gets prioritized equally, a myriad of candidates may seem equally qualified.
 Simply put, some qualifications should be deal-breakers: if you don’t have them, you’re out of the running.

 Hiring Mistake 10: Rushing the Hiring Process

 The most you can do to speed up the hiring process is prioritizing qualifications, as discussed above.
 Once you’ve done that, you can only remain loyal to the process you’ve created.
 Rushing to fill a position is a common but hazardous mistake.
 Even if you have a strict deadline, hiring the wrong person will almost certainly do more damage than extending your search and putting a temporary dent in productivity.
 Hiring is not easy, especially for smaller businesses.
 Several weeks or months could go by before highly qualified candidates start applying.

 Speaking of productivity, your team may express frustration about your failure to fill the role thus far.
 Rest assured, they will be happier knowing that you are carefully vetting each candidate rather than making their lives harder by giving the wrong person the position.